Surgical staplers for internal use are used to deliver staples to tissues inside the body during surgery for:

 Are there problems associated with surgical staplers?

-Yes, the FDA describes problems that have been reported in a letter to healthcare providers, issued in March 2019, in which the FDA also provides several recommendations and new FDA actions regarding the safe use of surgical staplers.
+Yes, the FDA describes problems that have been reported in letters to healthcare providers, issued in March 2019 and October 2021, in which the FDA also provides several recommendations and new FDA actions regarding the safe use of surgical staplers and staples for internal use.
+Due to the increased number of adverse events reported to the FDA, the agency held an open public meeting of the General and Plastic Surgery Devices Panel of the Medical Devices Advisory Committee on May 30, 2019 to discuss reclassification of surgical stapler devices for internal use from Class I to Class II.

-- A draft guidance, “Surgical Staplers and Staples for Internal Use - Labeling Recommendations,” to help manufacturers develop labeling with information about specific risks, limitations, and directions for use of the device.
+- A final guidance, "Surgical Staplers and Staples for Internal Use - Labeling Recommendations," to help manufacturers develop labeling with information about specific risks, limitations, and directions for safe use of the devices.

 How can I report a problem with a surgical stapler or staples?